uzh-bf/klicker-uzh/docs/docs/contributing/setup.md

 Once you have completed all of the previous steps (i.e., you have started the Docker dependencies with Docker Compose, you have copied the `.env.template` to `.env`, you have installed the NPM dependencies in both `frontend` and `backend`), you are ready to start the KlickerUZH in development mode.
 To do so, simply run `npm run dev` in both the `frontend` and `backend` directory from your command line.

 The `backend` service should then show a GraphQL development environment at `http://localhost:4000/graphql`.
 The `frontend` service should serve the application frontend at `http://localhost:3000`.
+The `sendria` email inbox is accessible on `http://localhost:1080` and will show any emails that are sent by your instance of the KlickerUZH (e.g., new user activation and password reset).